 This physical communion, this nightplace, represents one of the last citadels of privacy.
 In our imperfect striving and repeated failure, the words, the gestures, the mental images which set the blood to racing, we find ourselves.
 In this dark and wonder ever-renewed, both the rumblings and the light must be our own.

 Is your blood racing yet?
-Now let’s compare George’s ideal of sex with that explored in Nicholson Baker’s Vox (1992), a recent classic of ‘high pornography’ and a favourite of Bill Clinton and Monica Lewinsky’s.
+Now let’s compare George’s ideal of sex with that explored in Nicholson Baker’s Vox (1992), a recent classic of ‘high pornography’ and a favourite of Bill Clinton’s.
 In Vox, a man called ‘Jim’ rings up a sex chat line and has a conversation with a woman called ‘Abby’ that lasts for the entire duration of the book.
 The novel features sex aplenty, then, but it’s all mediated, as per the conceit, through Jim and Abby’s telling of it.
 Sex is not so much an act of communion or transformation as of simultaneous masturbation.
 Jim recounts his greatest sexual experience as being the time he sat alongside a work colleague beneath a plaid blanket and she masturbated to Pleasure So Deep, a badly dubbed European X-vid.
 The fact it’s dubbed is a part of the erotic experience, the distance between real pleasure and its consumption being the new site of desire.
 Abby says she can’t have sex because of a yeast infection so makes use of a technological substitute—her showerhead—while fantasising about public exposure.
 Her ‘private citadel’, to use Steiner’s term, has been so infiltrated she can no longer imagine herself getting aroused in the bedroom.
 Her only option is to break down the barriers between public and private space, to bare herself in broad daylight.

 Not to Steiner’s taste, you might think, but Baker is one of the finest and most humane purveyors of erotica.
 ‘Night Words’ begins with a question: ‘Is there any science-fiction pornography?’
 Steiner briefly mentions a (brilliant-sounding) novel where ‘the terrestrial hero and explorer indulges in mutual masturbation with a bizarre, interplanetary creature.’
 There’s ‘no real novelty’ in this, he says, flicking the ash from his mental cigarette, because it wouldn’t matter if the sea-monster were replaced with sea-weed, accordions, meteorites or lunar pumice; none extends ‘the range of our sexual being.’
 In short, ‘there just aren’t that many orifices.’